mikewash/docker-mesos-pyspark-hdfs/readme.md

 The basic arrangement is this:

 - a Docker host machine, which also acts as the Spark _client_ (where Spark tasks are submitted from).
 This is what you are building images and running containers on.
-- a Docker container running a Zookeeper process for coordinating Mesos leaders
 - Docker container(s) running a Mesos master process to act as a leader
 - Docker container(s) running a Mesos slave process to act as a follower
-- a Docker container running Hadoop to host files with HDFS

 Almost everything is handled via the `run` script.

-Note that you can have multiple Zookeepers as well but the `run` script doesn't handle gathering those IPs properly yet.

 ### Client setup